If engaging with this content is difficult, or if you are seeking support, these services are available.

 The Collaborative Advisory Board members were selected because of their expertise and professional experience in institutional assessments, crisis response and survivor care, and trauma-informed communication.
 To contact the Collaborative Advisory Board email assessment@msu.edu.

-The Collaborative Advisory Board will seek input from the survivor community and stakeholders to help inform firm selection and structure the goals of the assessment, as well as consider avenues for safe survivor engagement in the responsive action process once the assessment is complete.
+The Collaborative Advisory Board has sought feedback from survivors and key stakeholders to help inform the selection of an external firm, shape the goals of the assessment and identify safe, meaningful ways for survivors to engage in the responsive action process once the assessment is complete.

 Sterling Riethman is head of communications at a large for-profit corporation headquartered in Colorado with locations across the United States.
 Based in Kalamazoo, Michigan, Sterling oversees strategic communication, media relations, strategic networking, and creative problem-solving for the organization, with a focus on aligning internal strategic initiatives with external reputation and narrative management.